 An applicant for admission must submit the following:

-- Part I and Part II of the online UCDenver Graduate School application (included in the application is the Research Statement, Professional Background, and Future Goals Statement, and Colorado residency form).
+- Online CU Denver Graduate School application (included in the application is the Research Statement, Professional Background, and Future Goals Statement, and Colorado residency form).

-- Two (2) official transcripts of all academic work completed to date.
-To be consider "official", the transcripts must come from the issuing institution directly to the UCD graduate program at:
+- One (1) official transcript of all academic work completed to date.
+To be consider "official", the transcript must come from the issuing institution directly to the graduate program at:

 - GRE test scores (or equivalent) and other materials as required by specific programs.
 The GRE General Test or the Revised General Test will be accepted.
 Use GRE code 4875.